quintel/documentation/general/testing_ground.md

 * The section on storage (it will be replaced by more detailed calculations on testing ground level)
 * The section on production of primary energy carriers is removed
 * The section on network costs (it is replaced by the more detailed calculations on testing ground level)
-* The section on fuel chain emissions
+* The section on fuel chain emissions is omitted
-* The section on international import/export of electricity